 Doesn't Apple only sell iPad 2 ,4 and iPad Mini?
 What does Android sell?
 Oh that's right, Samsung Galaxy 8.0, 10.0 Samsung Note 8.0, Nexus 7, Acer Iconia, Sony, etc. Apple sells well for a company who only sells 3 models, while Android sells a variety of tablets.

+Well for starters Android does not sell tabs, tabs are sold with Android.
 Second the same thing was said about phones, guess what?
 Doesn't work that way, to many consumer android tablets come with added features at the cost or cheaper than the iPad, when someone buys an android tab from... let's say Asus, it stops buying it from Samsung or Acer so android tablets also compete against each other.

 By the time some manufacturer has the guts to attempt to make an Android PC, we'll have 6 core Snapdragon 1200's at 2.5 GHz using Krait 800 (ARM Cortex A57 equivalent) architecture and Adreno 430 GPU.
 And, since that chip will undoubtedly be 64 bit, might as well stick 6 GB of RAM in there.
 It'll run Android 5.0 Lollipop which will include a new desktop view in the launcher rather than the traditional phone/tablet interface.
 Speculation is fun :)

 Posts: 71; Member since: Sep 15, 2012

 Even that time comes I think Android can't really battle Windows OS coz WOS will evolve too and many people will still prefer Intel Chipsets, nVidia Graphics Card and Windows OS will support 128 bit when that time comes.

 Posts: 327; Member since: Aug 28, 2013

 Devices like an android media box can be great for casual emulator gaming and games on the playstore.
 Throw in a fan to keep that cpu cool for good measure.
 Im 100% sure you can put massive hardware in a media box and not have to worry about any battery life since they run off a power plug.
 Just image the benchmark scores!